kingsimba/NodeJS-TypeScript-in-VS2019/README.md

 As a large project, I hope:

  * It should be divided into many sub-projects.
- * Sub-projects have their own team can be compiled/published(as npm JS package) individually.
+ * Sub-projects have their own teams and can be compiled/published(as npm JS package) individually.
- * Compile/Test multiple related projects in a single window.
+ * Can compile/test related-projects in a single window.

 ## Multi-project Support

-* Add multiple projects in a solution ✅
+* Add projects into solution ✅
+* Define project dependency ✅

   ![](images/solution.png)

-* Compile/Test multiple related projects in a single window (Partially ✅)
+* Compile related projects (Partially ✅)

   There is no direct support.
 But it can be achieved with `npm link`